 You might not be Atlas, but your shoulders still carry a lot of weight.
 If it weren't for them, you wouldn't be able to pitch a game-winning home run, shovel snow off your front walk, or even comb your hair.

-Here's a guide to the most common shoulder injuries -- how to spot them, and what to do about them.
+You’ll want to be aware of the most common shoulder injuries -- how to spot them and what to do about them.

 Rotator Cuff Injury